plan2net/webp/README.md

         "plan2net/webp": "^1.1"
     }

+* Install and activate the extension in the Extension manager
+* Flush TYPO3 and PHP Cache
-Install and activate the extension in the Extension manager and clear your processed files in the Install Tool or Maintenance module.
+* Clear the processed files in the Install Tool or Maintenance module

 # Requirements